Our research programme

-The group's programme of applied epidemiological research is focused on rheumatic conditions and musculoskeletal health.
-Our work seeks to understand mechanisms of disease onset and outcome, which then informs our programme of observational studies and randomised controlled trials on disease management.
+The Epidemiology Group's programme of applied epidemiological research is focused on rheumatic and musculoskeletal conditions, and we conduct this work as part of the Aberdeen Centre for Arthritis and Musculoskeletal Health (www.abdn.ac.uk/acamh).
+Through our research we seek to understand mechanisms of disease onset and outcome, which then informs our programme of observational studies and randomised controlled trials on disease management.
 This in turn feeds into our work on designing, implementing and evaluating health services for patients with these conditions.
-We also research interventions (such as physical activity) which are beneficial across arthritis and musculoskeletal conditions.

-- Common and disabling conditions (Musculoskeletal pain, including fibromyalgia; Musculoskeletal fatigue)
+- Common disabling conditions (musculoskeletal pain, including fibromyalgia, and fatigue);

-- Inflammatory Conditions (axial spondyloarthritis and psoriatic arthritis)
+- Inflammatory rheumatic disease (axial spondyloarthritis and psoriatic arthritis), and